Hexa Health Benefits

 Delaying treatment for a glioma can lead to various risks, which may significantly impact a patient’s prognosis and quality of life.
 The rapid disease progression can cause life-threatening complications, such as:

 Early evaluation and diagnosis can significantly affect the management and outcome of the condition.
-Patients should call a neurosurgeon promptly if they experience the following symptoms:
+Patients should call a doctor promptly if they experience the following symptoms:

 There is no evidence that a specific diet can cure gliomas or other types of brain tumours.
 However, certain dietary considerations can support overall health and aid in managing symptoms or side effects of treatments.
 These guidelines are as follows: